Pirate-Weather/pirateweather/docs/API.md

 	* Slowish (~10 seconds)
 2. 3 or 4 months behind realtime, to T-minus 24 hours: GFS/HRRR/NBM 1-hour forecast data from the PW archive
 	* Provides more data and resolution than is available on ERA5
-	* Full range of PW forecast variables
+	* Can provide the range of PW forecast variables via the `tmextra` parameter
 	* Avoids the ERA5 production time lag
 	* Slow (~30 seconds), since it needs to open and read many zarr files on S3
 3. T-minus 24 hours onward: merged 1-hour forecast data with foreward looking forecast data, responding with the full 7 day forecast.